menu

 Living in Scarsdale

 Scarsdale is a medium-sized village located in the state of New York.
-With a population of 17,822 people and five constituent neighborhoods, Scarsdale is the 102nd largest community in New York.
+With a population of 17,822 people and five associated neighborhoods, Scarsdale is the 102nd largest community in New York.
 Scarsdale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Scarsdale home prices are not only among the most expensive in New York, but Scarsdale real estate also consistently ranks among the most expensive in America.